 Total Cost of AGCI’s International Adoption Programs

-One way to tally the cost of international adoption is to imagine everything a child has experienced before joining their forever family and what each step cost.
-First a child entered care and an assessment took place to evaluate their wellbeing and determine their eligibility for adoption.
-Then caregivers and adoption professionals advocated to find that child’s forever family.
-The family was evaluated to ensure they were the right match for the child and then one country processed emigration paperwork while another approved their immigration.
+One way to tally the cost of international adoption is to imagine everything a child has experienced before joining their forever family and what each step costs.
+First, a child entered care and an assessment took place to evaluate their well-being and determine their eligibility for adoption.
+Then, caregivers and adoption professionals advocated to find that child’s forever family.
+The family was evaluated to ensure they were the right match for the child, and then, one country processed emigration paperwork while another approved their immigration.
 The entire time, the child was housed, fed, and cared for, until finally, the family traveled to bring their child home.
 Even then, authorities followed up to ensure the child was doing well.

 So, what do the fees for this process add up to?
-Excluding travel, the total costs of international adoption through AGCI are as follows:
+Excluding travel, home study, and other third-party expenses, the total costs of international adoption through AGCI are as follows:

 - Bulgaria: $35,200

 - Ecuador: $33,075

 - Ghana: $35,400

 - Philippines: $27,100